Moleculin Biotech, Inc. Reports Financial Results for the Third Quarter Ended September 30, 2017

 |Announcement of further benefits of our sponsored research agreement with MD Anderson||2018|

-As of March 31, 2017, the Company had $8.88 million of cash and cash equivalents compared to $5.00 million at December 31, 2016.
-In February 2017, Moleculin completed a public offering of its common stock and warrants, pursuant to which it received approximately $4.5 million in net proceeds, after deducting underwriting discounts and commissions and estimated offering expenses.
-Additionally, during the three months ended March 31, 2017, $0.80 million in cash was received due to warrants being exercised.
-Cash used in operations was $1.39 million for the first quarter of 2017.
-The Company believes that its existing cash and cash equivalents as of March 31, 2017 continues to be sufficient to fund planned operations into the first quarter of 2018.
+As of September 30, 2017, we had $8.7 million in cash and cash equivalents compared to $5.0 million at December 31, 2016.
+In February 2017, we completed a public offering of our common stock and warrants, pursuant to which we received approximately $4.5 million in net proceeds, after deducting underwriting discounts and commissions and estimated offering expenses.
+Additionally, through September 30, 2017, $3.3 million in cash was received from the exercise of warrants issued in our February public offering and $0.4 million from the sale of common stock in our ATM offering.
+Cash used in operations was $4.9 million for the nine months ended September 30, 2017.
+This increase over the prior year of $2.3 million was mainly due to to an increase in headcount and general company activity as it prepared its IND for Annamycin and readied for the related, upcoming trials.
+We believe that our existing cash and cash equivalents as of September 30, 2017 and cash generated already in the third quarter will be sufficient to fund our planned operations into the third quarter of 2018.
+Such plans are subject to change depending on clinical enrollment progress and use of drug product.

 About Moleculin Biotech, Inc.

-Moleculin Biotech, Inc. is a preclinical stage pharmaceutical company focused on the development of anti-cancer drug candidates, some of which are based on discoveries made at M.D.
+Moleculin Biotech, Inc. is a clinical stage pharmaceutical company focused on the development of anti-cancer drug candidates, some of which are based on discoveries made at M.D.
 Anderson Cancer Center.
-Our lead product candidate is Annamycin, an anthracycline for the treatment of relapsed or refractory acute myeloid leukemia, more commonly referred to as AML.
-We also have two preclinical small molecule portfolios, one of which is focused on the modulation of hard-to-target tumor cell signaling mechanisms and the recruitment of the patient's own immune system.
+Our lead product candidate is Annamycin, an anthracycline being studied for the treatment of relapsed or refractory acute myeloid leukemia, more commonly referred to as AML.
+We also have two preclinical small molecule portfolios in development, one of which is focused on the modulation of hard-to-target tumor cell signaling mechanisms and the recruitment of the patient's own immune system.
 The other portfolio targets the metabolism of tumors.

 For more information about the Company, please visit http://www.moleculin.com.

 Some of the statements in this release are forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, Section 21E of the Securities Exchange Act of 1934 and the Private Securities Litigation Reform Act of 1995, which involve risks and uncertainties.
+Forward-looking statements in this press release include, without limitation, the potential for Annamycin to demonstrate safety and efficacy in AML patients in clinical trials and the ability of the Company to obtain Polish regulatory approvals to commence clinical trials for Annamycin there; the willingness of the FDA to allow the physician-sponsored IND related to WP1066 and the willingness and ability of MD Anderson to begin a Phase 1 clinical trial with WP1066 and the ability of WP1066 to show safety and efficacy in patients with glioblastoma or melanoma that has metastasized to the brain; the potential for WP1220 to become an effective treatment for CTCL and the ability of the Company to obtain Polish regulatory approvals to commence clinical trials to study WP1220 for CTCL; and the potential for WP1122 to become an effective treatment for brain tumors or the ability of a WP1220 analog to become a safe and effective drug for pancreatic cancer in humans.
 These statements relate to future events, future expectations, plans and prospects.
-Forward looking statements in this press release include our IND for Annamycin becoming effective so that we may begin clinical trials, our ability to receive the necessary IRB approvals to initiate our Phase I/II clinical trial of Annamycin, our ability to establish a new MTD for Annamycin, the ability of MD Anderson to move forward with an IND for WP1066 for treatment of adult brain tumors, our ability to announce grant funding for a clinical trial of WP1066 for treatment of rare childhood brain tumors, and our ability to announce Phase II data for Annamycin.
-Although Moleculin believes that the expectations reflected in such forward-looking statements are reasonable as of the date made, expectations may prove to have been materially different from the results expressed or implied by such forward-looking statements.
-Moleculin has attempted to identify forward-looking statements by terminology including "believes," "estimates," "anticipates," "expects," "plans," "projects," "intends," "potential," "may," "could," ''might," "will," "should," "approximately" or other words that convey uncertainty of future events or outcomes to identify these forward-looking statements.
+Although Moleculin Biotech believes that the expectations reflected in such forward-looking statements are reasonable as of the date made, expectations may prove to have been materially different from the results expressed or implied by such forward-looking statements.
+Moleculin Biotech has attempted to identify forward-looking statements by terminology including ''believes,'' ''estimates,'' ''anticipates,'' ''expects,'' ''plans,'' ''projects,'' ''intends,'' ''potential,'' ''may,'' ''could,'' ''might,'' ''will,'' ''should,'' ''approximately'' or other words that convey uncertainty of future events or outcomes to identify these forward-looking statements.
 These statements are only predictions and involve known and unknown risks, uncertainties, and other factors, including those discussed under Item 1A.
 "Risk Factors" in our most recently filed Form 10-K filed with the Securities and Exchange Commission ("SEC") and updated from time to time in our Form 10-Q filings and in our other public filings with the SEC.
 Any forward-looking statements contained in this release speak only as of its date.
 We undertake no obligation to update any forward-looking statements contained in this release to reflect events or circumstances occurring after its date or to reflect the occurrence of unanticipated events.

 |Moleculin Biotech, Inc.|